Ethics and Assurance Manager - Amman, Jordan

 - Demonstrated experience in successfully working with administrative and program staff at all organizational levels.

-- Solid organizational and research skills, a broad understanding of various program sectors and activities.
+- Solid organizational and research skills with a broad understanding of various program sectors and activities.

 - Demonstrated experience in financial and operational data analysis.